foxidokun/quad/README.md

 make test
 ```

-`make test` will run tests and generate ./bin/quad_test binary, which can also be used for testing
-If you want to write report to file instead of stdout, use `-r <filename>` option
+`make test` will run tests and generate ./bin/quad_test binary, which can also be used for testing.
+If you want to write report to file instead of stdout, use `-r <filename>` option.